 From 1957 to 1967, this humble building was Chess Records, the seminal electric blues label.
 It's now named for the bassist who wrote most of Chess' hits.
 Staff give hour-long tours of the premises.
 It's pretty ramshackle, with few original artifacts on display.
-Still, when Willie's grandson hauls out the bluesman's well-worn stand-up bass and lets you take a pluck, it's pretty cool.
-Call first; opening times can be erratic.
+Still, hard-core fans will get a thrill out of hearing stories from the heady era and walking into the studio where their musical heroes recorded.
 Free blues concerts rock the side garden on summer Thursdays at 6pm.

 The Chess brothers, two Polish Jews, ran the recording studio that saw – and heard – the likes of Muddy Waters, Bo Diddley, Koko Taylor and others.
 Chuck Berry recorded four top-10 singles here, and the Rolling Stones named a song '2120 South Michigan Avenue' after a recording session at this spot in 1964.
 (Rock trivia buffs will know that the Stones named themselves after the Muddy Waters song 'Rolling Stone.')